Las Vegas - serving Nevada

 What should I do after a car accident that’s not my fault in Nevada?

 After a not-at-fault car accident in Nevada: 1) Check for injuries and ensure safety, moving to a safe location if possible.
 2) Call 911.
 3) Avoid discussing fault at the scene.
 4) Exchange contact and insurance information with the other driver.
 5) Take photos of the accident scene and gather witness information.
 6) Notify your insurance company.
 7) Seek medical attention, even if injuries seem minor.
-8) Consider consulting a personal injury attorney.
+8) Consider consulting a Las Vegas car accident attorney.
 Wooldridge Law Injury Lawyers offer free consultations for car accident claims in Nevada.

 4,000+